conornash/cglisp/README.md

 # gclisp

-Conway's game of life in Emacs Lisp
+Conway's game of life in Emacs Lisp.
+It should have been called cglisp.

+# Soft Architecture

+# Project Management

+## Backlog